Alexander Litvinenko: Death and final statement

 Before his death, Litvinenko said: "You may succeed in silencing one man but the howl of protest from around the world, Mr. Putin, will reverberate in your ears for the rest of your life."
 On 22 November 2006, Litvinenko's medical team at University College Hospital reported Litvinenko had suffered a "major setback" due to either heart failure or an overnight heart attack.
 He died on 23 November.
 The following day, Putin publicly stated: "Mr Litvinenko is, unfortunately, not Lazarus".

 Scotland Yard stated that inquiries into the circumstances of how Litvinenko became ill would continue.

 On 24 November 2006, a statement was released posthumously, in which Litvinenko named Putin as the man behind his poisoning.
 Litvinenko's friend Alex Goldfarb, who was also the chairman of Boris Berezovsky's Civil Liberties Fund, claimed Litvinenko had dictated it to him three days earlier.
 Andrei Nekrasov said his friend Litvinenko and Litvinenko's lawyer had composed the statement in Russian on 21 November and translated it to English.

-Putin disputed the authenticity of this note while attending a Russia–EU summit in Helsinki and claimed it was being used for political purposes.
 Goldfarb later stated that Litvinenko, on his deathbed, had instructed him to write a note "in good English" in which Putin was to be accused of his poisoning.
 Goldfarb also stated that he read the note to Litvinenko in English and Russian and Litvinenko agreed "with every word of it" and signed it.

 His autopsy took place on 1 December at the Royal London Hospital's institute of pathology.
-It was attended by three physicians, including one chosen by the family and one from the Foreign Office.
+It was attended by Dr Benjamin Swift and Dr Nathaniel Cary, as well as a third chosen by the family.
 Litvinenko was buried at Highgate Cemetery (West side) in north London on 7 December.
 The police treated his death as a murder, although the London coroner's inquest was yet to be completed.

 In an interview with the BBC broadcast on 16 December 2006, Yuri Shvets said that Litvinenko had created a 'due diligence' report investigating the activities of an unnamed senior Kremlin official on behalf of a British company looking to invest "dozens of millions of dollars" in a project in Russia, and that the dossier contained damaging information about the senior Kremlin official.
 He said he was interviewed about his allegations by Scotland Yard detectives investigating Litvinenko's murder.
 British media reported that the poisoning and consequent death of Litvinenko was not widely covered in the Russian news media.